Roiabr/Head-CT-hemorrhage-detection/README.md

 * Tensorflow (pip install tensorflow)
 * Keras (pip install keras)
 ### About the project:
-We choose to work on the [Head CT-hemorrhage](https://www.kaggle.com/felipekitamura/head-ct-hemorrhage/?select=head_ct) dataset and we decided  to implement those classifiers on the data:
+We chose to extract the features from the images in 2 ways:
+* Image histogram
+* Image resize + flatten
+We examined the results of the following classifiers:
 * KNN - with the euclidean distance
 * KNN - with earth mover distance
 * SVM - with linear, polynomial, RBF, sigmoid kernel.